 When I started out, I didn’t know any rich or successful people.
 I grew up in a small town surrounded by factory workers.
 Like most filmmakers, I spent a lot of time trying to figure out how I would find an investor for my projects.
 At one point I read a book totally unrelated to filmmaking called Rich Dad Poor Dad.
 The book talked about rich people – how they think and what they look for in investments.

 Inspired by the book, I started asking friends if they knew any rich people.
 One of my friends mentioned a local auto dealer who owned a dozen dealerships.
 One day I picked up the telephone and called his dealership.
 I left a message with his secretary.
-And to my surprise, he called back and agreed to meet.
-That was the beginning of a business relationship.
+And to my surprise, the prospective investor called back and agreed to meet.
+That single meeting was the beginning of a business relationship that I still maintain to this day.
 (For the record, this guy was worth 67 million dollars.)

 If you Google “investment clubs,” you will get a ton of results.
 Just know that if you find a legit group, they probably focus on popular investments like stocks or real estate.
 While I would encourage you to attend a few meetings, refrain from pitching your agenda until you make sure members are open to new types of investments.
 Your initial goal with any first meeting is to make friends and see where it takes you.

-Assuming you take the necessary actions that lead you to prospective investors, I would not make a pitch until you figured out how to answer a few basic questions, usually as part of your business plan:
+Assuming you take the necessary actions that lead you to prospective investors, I would not make a pitch until you figured out how to answer a few basic questions, usually as part of your Film Business Plan:

 - How will the money be spent?